-The otter can live for up to 10 years and produce an average of two babies per litter.
+The Otter can live for up to 10 years and produce an average of two babies per litter.
 Young stay with their parents for about 18 months and become fully mature in two years.
 Breeding sites and resting places can either be in a hole in a bank or above-ground in a flattened area of vegetation.

 Otters are highly territorial animals with large home ranges.
 Otters are opportunistic hunters that will take a wide range of prey, but mainly feed on fish.
-The otter is a top predator and, as such, it occurs at a naturally low density.
-A male otter may use up to 40km of watercourse.
+The Otter is a top predator and, as such, it occurs at a naturally low density.
+A male Otter may use up to 40km of watercourse.
 This would include main rivers as well as smaller tributaries, along with ponds, lakes, riverside woodland and wetlands.